 With the help of her parents, Robinson wrote the company and told them so.
 This is the letter and the reply she got from Sainsbury:

 As a result of Lily’s letter, Sainsbury changed the name of their product from “tiger bread” to “giraffe bread.”
 They listened to their very young customer and aligned the product with their customer’s desires.
 You should do likewise.

-James, a friend of mine, told me that Shopify’s customer service experts are great, because they seem interested in the customer’s call or email.
+James, a friend of mine, told me that Shopify’s customer service experts and their support team are great, because they seem interested in the customer’s call or email.
 Their customers feel wanted and listened to.

 While setting up his online store, James had some questions and needed to clarify a few things.
-Shopify gives James – and all their users – three effective means through which the users can get prompt assistance:
+The ecommerce website Shopify gives James – and all their users – three effective means through which the users can get prompt assistance: